-But what do you do, if after having offered forgiveness and the opportunity to reconcile, your spouse continues to reject you?
-And if they divorce you and remarry, as inevitably happens, what should you do?
+What do you do, if after having offered forgiveness and the opportunity to reconcile, your spouse continues to reject you?
+And if they divorce you and remarry, as inevitably happens, what does the future hold?
 As mentioned previously, if you are separated but not divorced, get help from mature Christians.
 If their counsel to reconcile is rejected by our spouse then we may have to face the possibility of being single.
 Being single is not necessarily a disaster to be avoided at all costs.
 This I will cover in more depth later.
 But some may ask: “Can I remarry?” or just assume it is a ‘right’.

 The question of remarriage inevitably arises at some time after divorce.
 The need to love and be loved is a very human and understandable thing.
 Few things in this life bring us as much joy as when we marry – and few things bring us as much pain as when we divorce.
 Therefore the subject of divorce and remarriage is a highly emotive one.
 We all know of someone, even ourselves, who have been divorced and may want to justify why we or someone else should be able to remarry – all in the name of compassion and natural justice.
 Yet we need to objectively and dispassionately (as difficult that may be) consider what God’s word says in resolving this question.
 It is His word that ultimately must be our guide not our sense of what seems just.
 As David says: